AymericSandoz/P11_OpenClassrooms_Python_Testing/README.md

 3. Installation

-   - After cloning, change into the directory and type <code>virtualenv .</code>.
+   - After cloning, change into the directory and type `python -m venv env`.
 This will then set up a a virtual python environment within that directory.

-   - Next, type <code>source bin/activate</code>.
+   - Next, type <code>source env/bin/activate</code>.
 You should see that your command prompt has changed to the name of the folder.
 This means that you can install packages in here without affecting affecting files outside.
 To deactivate, type <code>deactivate</code>

    - Rather than hunting around for the packages you need, you can install in one step.
 Type <code>pip install -r requirements.txt</code>.
 This will install all the packages listed in the respective file.
 If you install a package, make sure others know by updating the requirements.txt file.
 An easy way to do this is <code>pip freeze > requirements.txt</code>